Acoustic Treatment

 View productStart the conversation

-Send the classroom types, ceiling condition, and any RT60 target or consultant brief you already have.
-We can help map products and layouts to the teaching spaces on the project.
+Send the classroom types, ceiling condition, and any RT60, STI, or ANSI S12.60 brief you already have.
+We can help map the right ceiling and wall treatment package to the teaching spaces on the project.